hodaUsama/hodaUsama.github.io/_posts/2025-05-09-full-case-study.md

 Most students scored between 44–57, but **two students** (90, 95) scored **exceptionally high**, pulling the mean up.

 The **median and IQR** give a better picture of the typical student’s performance, while the **box plot and z-scores** confirm the presence and magnitude of outliers.

 ---

+💬 **Have a question, feedback, or a similar example from your own data?**
+Feel free to share it in the comment section below — I'd love to hear your thoughts or help if something’s unclear!

+---